Are BSFL good feeder insects?

 How do I store BSFL?

 Your black soldier fly larvae will arrive in a small plastic cup, buried in substrate.
-Simply keep them in this container at room temperature, or better yet, in a wine cooler or beverage chiller.
+Simply keep them in this container at room temperature!
 Refrigerators are too cold for BSFL, and may end up killing them.
-There is no need to feed or gut-loa...
+There is no need to feed or gut-load your BSFL unless they're getting too small for your...

 How long do BSFL last?

-If kept properly cool, a cup of BSFL will last a couple of weeks.
-If kept at room temperature, they will start to pupate before then — black soldier fly larvae that are preparing to turn into flies will turn dark, so it's best to feed those ones off first.
+If kept properly cool, ideally in the coolest place in your home, a cup of BSFL will last a couple of weeks.
+If kept at room temperature, they may start to pupate before then — black soldier fly larvae that are preparing to turn into flies will turn dark, so it's best to feed those ones off first...

 What are black soldier fly larvae (NutriGrubs)?